CTURobotics/robotics_labs/README.md

 You are allowed to use only the following software packages to implement missing parts of the code:
 ```
-python standard library, numpy, robomeshcat (only for visualization)
+python standard library, numpy, robomeshcat (only for visualization), anytree
 ```